ehmatthes/dsd-railway/README.md

 After this last command, you should see the URL for your project.
 You may need to wait a few minutes for the deployment to finish.

-If your deployment does not seem to work, you can try redeploying it:
+If your deployment doesn't seem to work, you can try redeploying it:

 ```sh
 $ railway redeploy --service <project-name>